Colleagues

 Zsófi EN

-Since February 2022, dr. Zsófia Vass has immersed in the mysteries of feline medicine as a part of Feline Medicine Distance Education course organized by The University of Sydney Centre fo Veterinary Education.
+Between February 2022 and November 2023, dr. Zsófia Vass has been immersed in the mysteries of feline medicine as a part of Feline Medicine Distance Education course organized by The University of Sydney Centre fo Veterinary Education.
 The comprehensive training covers different subspecialities of internal medicine, with special consideration for the specifics of felines.

 02-04.
 2023.: The University of Syndey, Anaesthesia 2: Compromised patients